nginxinc/kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -ready-status

-	Enables readiness endpoint "/nginx-ready".
-The endpoint returns a success code when NGINX has loaded all the config after startup.
+ 	Enables the readiness endpoint "/nginx-ready".
+The endpoint returns a success code when NGINX has loaded all the config after the startup.

 .. option:: -ready-status-port